webtui/webtui/apps/docs/src/pages/start/intro.md

      `-'       `--' hjm
 ```

-## Character Cells
+### Character Cells

-When building **Terminal-like UIs**, you will need to stop thinking in standard CSS units like `px, em, rem, %`
+Stop thinking in standard CSS units like `px, em, rem, %`

+Start thinking in **Character Cells** for spacing, sizing, and positioning

-Luckily, CSS comes with two units that represent the width and height of a single character cell:
+CSS comes with two units that represent the width and height of a single **character cell**:

 - `ch` is equal to the **ch**aracter width of the `0` glyph in the current font [[MDN Reference]](https://developer.mozilla.org/en-US/docs/Web/CSS/length#ch)
 - `lh` is equal to the **l**ine **h**eight of the element on which it is used [[MDN Reference]](https://developer.mozilla.org/en-US/docs/Web/CSS/length#lh)